sst/guide/_chapters/deploy-again.md

 $ npm run deploy
 ```

 Our app is now complete.
-And we have an easy way to update it!
+And this is the end of Part I. Next we'll be looking at how to automate this stack so we can use it for our future projects.